WileyBui/Animal-Watch/README.md

 In this space please either provide images (max 4) showing your prototypes, OR, a link to an online hosted mock-up tool like moqups.com

-![Welcome page](images/mock-up/welcome_page.png?raw=true "Welcome page")
-![Sign-up page](images/mock-up/sign_up.png?raw=true "Sign-up page")
+![Welcome page](images/mock-up/welcome_page.png?raw=true "Welcome page") The "Welcome" Page introduces our site's visitors to the web site they have entered.
+If the user does not currently have an account, they should navigate to the sign-up page.
+![Sign-up page](images/mock-up/sign_up.png?raw=true "Sign-up page") The "Sign-Up" Page collects user information that will allow them an identity when interacting with the site.
+Users should create an account with our application because it will allow them to make new posts/comments.
 ![Add-an-animal](images/mock-up/add_an_animal.png?raw=true "Add-an-animal")
-![Animal-list page](images/mock-up/animal_list.png?raw=true "Animal-list page")
+The "Add-an-animal" Page allows users (that have already created an account and are currently signed in) to upload endangered animal encounters.
+If approved, the encounter (and, if applicable, user photo) will be listed with the animal's other information when selected from the "Animal-list" Page.
+![Animal-list page](images/mock-up/animal_list.png?raw=true "Animal-list page") This page is the core of our web site: users will be presented with a grid of "Endangered Animal Tiles" with a photo of an endangered animal species and relevant tags beneath it (such as the animal type, location, and/or endangerment level).
+Upon clicking an animal tile, a new window comes into focus with more detailed information about the animal: These tiles will get more complex as more users add information/pictures for animal species because user information will get updated to each of the tiles to be seen by other users.

 ## External Dependencies